-- Multi-port wall plates allow you to run different types of cables from the SNP to each room and terminate them all in a single wall plate.
+- Multi-port wall plates allow you to run different types of cables from the structured networking panel to each room.
+All the cables terminate in a single wall plate.
 The ports accommodate snap-in connectors for coaxial, Cat-5e/6 and telephone terminations.
 Blanks are available to close off unused ports.

-- Twisted-pair cable connectors (aka RJ-45 jacks), look like wider versions of common RJ-11 phone jacks.
-These fit the ends of CAT-5e cables.
+- Twisted-pair cable connectors (aka RJ-45 jacks), look like wider versions of classic RJ-11 phone jacks.
+These fit the ends of CAT-5e and CAT-6 cables.

 - F connectors, or coaxial cable connectors, are often used with coax in broadcast and cable television equipment.
 F connectors provide an inexpensive and stable connection to these communications devices and other cables.

 - Fiber optic cables require different types of connectors from those used with coax or CAT-5e cables.
-If you choose to use a fiber optic cable in your home, you may need to install a special adapter in your computer to utilize a fiber optic connector.
+If you have fiber optic cables in your home, you may need to install a special adapter so that your computer can connect to it.

-- Video amplifier modules boost the strength of CATV signals and eliminate FM interference and are ideal for longer cable runs or when splitting to multiple locations.
+- Video amplifier modules boost the strength of CATV signals and eliminate FM interference.
+They are ideal for longer cable runs or when splitting to multiple locations.

-- Blank inserts cover up unused housing openings and preserve extra ports for future applications.
+- Blank inserts cover up unused housing openings.
+Plus, they preserve extra ports for future applications.

-- Furniture hole covers organize your cables and wires on your desktop.
+- Furniture hole covers organize cables and wires on desks, tables and entertainment centers.